se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EULA_COMMERCIAL_TEMPLATE.md

 ## 1. License Grant

-Subject to this EULA, Licensor grants you a personal, non-exclusive, revocable license to install and use {{PACKAGE_NAME}} (the “{{PRODUCT_TERM}}”) on devices you own or control for {{USAGE_SCOPE}} purposes, and—subject to Section 3—to make and distribute copies as permitted therein.
+Subject to this EULA, Licensor grants you a personal, non-exclusive, revocable license to install and use the {{PRODUCT_TERM}} on devices you own or control for {{USAGE_SCOPE}} purposes, and—subject to Section 3—to make and distribute copies as permitted therein.

 ## 2. Ownership